Five ways to make QuickBooks work for your business

 And it gets better – you can schedule reports to be emailed automatically to colleagues who need the information to keep your business on track.

 Automation will save you time and improve the accuracy of your bookkeeping.

 The second piece of automation is to use a service such as AutoEntry.
-You send suppliers’ invoices and out-of-pocket receipts to AutoEntry from your computer or phone and AutoEntry processes the data on the document and makes it ready for to be sent to QuickBooks, along with a PDF image of the invoice or receipt.
+Send suppliers’ invoices and out-of-pocket receipts to AutoEntry from your computer or phone and AutoEntry processes the data on the document and makes it ready for to be sent to QuickBooks, along with a PDF image of the invoice or receipt.
 Paper-free accounting!

 4 Sales invoicing

 Import your logo into QuickBooks, set up and customise a sales invoice template and you’re ready to send invoices directly from QuickBooks.

 You need to set up “products / services” which are the different things your business sells and each product / service needs to be linked to an income account in which you record the value of the sales of that product or service.

 If you have recurring sales to the same customer each month or quarter then you can set up a recurring invoice which can be raised and sent automatically.

 FInally, it’s good practice to send the PDF of the sales invoice to your customer rather than just a link to a site where they can download the invoice – why would you inconvenience a customer with just a link and risk being paid more slowly?

 There is a massive ecosystem of apps that has grown up around cloud accounting software.
 Some are useful, some simply look useful.